Panchakshari Hiremath

-Early life
+Background

-Hiremath was born at Bisarahalli, Koppal District in Karnataka.
+Hiremath was born at Bisarahalli (now in Koppal District in Karnataka), British India.
 He was involved in the freedom struggle of Hyderabad Karnataka.
-He worked as a professor in Karnataka University and Karnatak College, Dharwad.
+He worked as a professor at Karnataka University and Karnatak College, Dharwad.
 His first collection of poems appeared in 1959.

-Hiremath is most famous as a poet.
-He is a opponent of division of Indian society on the basis of language.
+Hiremath was most famous as a poet.
+He was an opponent of the division of Indian society on the basis of language.
 Hiremath opposed dividing the society on the basis of language.
 Some of Hiremath's own works have been translated into Hindi, Urdu, Malayalam, Tamil, Marathi, Nepali, English, Spanish, French and German.

+Hiremath died on 14 March 2025, at the age of 92.